Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusQueue.md

 ```

 ## DESCRIPTION
-The ** Get-AzureRmServiceBusQueue ** cmdlet returns description pf the specified ServiceBus Queue
+The **Get-AzureRmServiceBusQueue** cmdlet returns a description of the specified Service Bus queue.

 ## EXAMPLES